Charlie Machell: Hougang United

 Machell signed for Singaporean side Hougang United FC for the 2020 Singapore Premier League season, where the club will also be participating in the 2020 AFC Cup.

 Machell made his competitive debut and scored his first goal for the Cheetahs in Hougang's AFC Cup debut, smashing in an unstoppable half-volley into the back of the net and helping his new club to a 3–1 win over Lao Toyota in Vientiane.

 In February 2021, Machell returned to Cambodia to join Visakha.

 Perak

 On 17 June 2021, it was announced that Machell had joined Malaysia Super League side Perak.

+Al-Ittihad

 In January 2022, Machell joined Oman Professional League side Al-Ittihad Club.

+FC Tucson

 In March 2022, Machell returned to the US to join USL League One side FC Tucson.

+Lexington SC

 In January 2023, Machell joined newly-formed USL League One side Lexington.